PixelOS-AOSP/official_devices/API/instructions/pipa.md

 # Keep in mind...
 - DO NOT USE any other recovery than PixelOS recovery which is included
+- Make sure to be on MIUI 14 before flashing.
+Flash MIUI 14 fastboot ROM if you're on HyperOS
 - MIUI 14 Global firmware required (Download [here](https://xmfirmwareupdater.com/firmware/pipa/stable/V14.0.13.0.TMZMIXM))
 - YOU MUST CLEAN FLASH IF:
     - You are coming from any other ROM or MIUI